phelps-sg/openai-pygenerator/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/phelps-sg/openai-pygenerator)
 ![GitHub](https://img.shields.io/github/license/phelps-sg/openai-pygenerator?color=blue)

+## Import Note

+The openai Python API versions 1.0.0 and later now incorporate retry functionality and type annotations.
+This package has been migrated to the new API, but should only be used as a temporary measure to ensure backward compatibility.
+If you are using this package in production, consider rewriting your code so that it uses the new openai API directly.

+## Overview

 This is a simple type-annotated wrapper around the OpenAI Python API which:
 - provides configurable retry functionality,
 - reduces the default timeout from 10 minutes to 20 seconds (configurable),